I’m an associate editor at Yoga International.

-I currently write for Yoga International and OM Magazine, and am the Editor of Accessible Yoga Voices, which features interviews with teachers and students of accessible yoga.
-I wrote regular features for YogaCityNYC, including the Reflections of Master Teachers bi-weekly series, which I developed for the site.
+I was the editor of Accessible Yoga Voices, which features interviews with teachers and students of accessible yoga.
+I also wrote regular features for YogaCityNYC, including the Reflections of Master Teachers bi-weekly series, which I developed for the site.

 The fine print: